wfinn/stuff/anurlyze/README.md

-# anurlize
+# anurlyze

-Tool to analize a list of URLs.
+Tool to analyze a list of URLs.

 This can quess the types of content in query parameters.